Observability Dashboard

 -

 If needed, update the Date Range for the dashboard, select the interaction type in Channel, and select the Copilot configuration or persona in the Copilot Profile.
 Click Run Query.
-The three graphs are updated to reflect your desired dates, channels, and Copilot profiles.
+The graphs are updated to reflect your desired dates, channels, and Copilot profiles.

 -